Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 It's always a good idea to include some tests in your package.
 This makes it easy to check if your code is still working once you change something.

-I won't go into detail about testing code, as that is another topic on its own.
+I won't go into detail about testing code, as that is another topic.

 However, the most basic test we can do is a manual test.
-We can test out the package before it even is live on the NPM registry.
+We can test out the package before it is live on the NPM registry.

 To do this, we need to link it locally.